Fire Shelter Test & Safety

 Safety & Testing

-The FORT has been tested for over a year in various environments and under different fire intensities to ensure it provides life-sustaining safety and comfort, along with a guaranteed four (4) hours of fresh, breathable air during a wildfire.
+The FORT has undergone wildfire safety shelter testing for over a year in various environments and under different fire intensities to ensure it provides life-sustaining safety and comfort, along with four (4) hours of fresh, breathable air during a wildfire.

-Using previous research studies on firefighter shelters, our team of professional engineers conducted tests on both the physical structure of the FORT, and the internal environment during simulated wildfires.
-Initially, the internal conditions were monitored and measured remotely, and then testing was done with human occupants.
+Using previous research studies on firefighter shelters, our team of professional engineers conducted wildfire bunker testing on both the physical structure of the FORT, and the internal environment during simulated wildfires.
+Initially, the internal conditions were monitored and measured remotely, and then the fire shelter test was done with human occupants.

 No Occupants